…with an LDCT lung screening from Radiology & Imaging Specialists in Lakeland, Florida!

 What is LDCT?

-Low-Dose CT Lung screening is used to detect lung cancer.
 LDCT stands for low-dose computed tomography.
-It’s a significant advancement of CT or “cat” scan technology to enable anatomical screening of the lungs at a far lower radiation dose than a typical CT scan.
+It’s a significant advancement of CT or “cat” scan technology to enable screening of the lungs at a far lower radiation dose than a typical CT scan.

-All X-ray based technologies emit radiation, and CT uses X-rays to produce superior pictures of the inside of the human body.
-By keeping the radiation dose as low as possible, more regular screenings are possible to help our Lakeland-area patients achieve the early detection of lung disease.
-Radiology and Imaging Specialists serves patients in and around Central Florida.
-To schedule your LDCT, call us at (863) 688-2334.
+All X-ray-based technologies emit radiation, and CT uses x-rays to produce superior pictures of the inside of the human body.
+By keeping the radiation dose as low as possible, more regular screenings are possible to help at-risk patients achieve the early detection of lung disease.

-If you’re a current or former smoker, or have other risk factors, THE ANSWER MAY BE YES.
+If you are a current or former smoker or have other risk factors, the answer may be yes.

 However, if you are at risk, you may have an LDCT to detect—or rule out—lung cancer.
 It is designed to detect lung cancer at an earlier—and potentially more treatable—stage.

 If you believe you should be screened, ask your doctor for a referral to Radiology and Imaging Specialists!
 Questions?
 Call us at (863) 688-2334.

 Screening programs are beneficial because they can:

 - Reduce your chances of dying from lung cancer or other lung disease